Medically reviewed by Drugs.com. Last updated on Nov 6, 2020.

 - Difficulty concentrating

 You might start by seeing your family doctor.
-He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in the treatment of chronic pain.
+He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in treating chronic pain.

 Here's information to help you get ready for your appointment.